absurdworlds/awlib/docs/hdf_format_1_1_3.md

 - minimalistic and lightweight;

 ### 1.1  History <a name="sec-history"/>
-The HDF format was not based on any other document format, although it was inspired by ZenGin Archive format (Gothic and Gothic II format for storing levels and serializing game objects).
+The HDF format was not based on any other document format, although it was inspired by ZenGin Archive format (Gothic and Gothic II format for storing levels and serializing game objects), INI format, Dwarf Fortress Raws and Lisp.

 - HNDF 1.1
     + the first revision